Cowboy Poet & Philadelphia Lawyer

 Evidently, they took to heart the line from the movie Silverado, “The world is what you make of it friend.
 If it doesn’t fit, make alterations.”
 I’m extremely proud of their diligent efforts to be true to their core beliefs — while pursuing their individual dreams.

-The mental image of a “Cowboy Poet & Philadelphia Lawyer” is one of ostensible contradiction.
-Yet, these four words are a reminder to me that life is best experienced on a spectrum.
-Think of a sphere and then imagine the axis lines holding it symmetrical from the inside, out.
+The mental image of a Cowboy Poet & Philadelphia Lawyer is one of ostensible contradiction.
+Yet, these four words remind me that life is best experienced on a spectrum.
+So, think of a sphere.
+Then, imagine the axis lines holding it symmetrical from the inside, out.

 Growth occurs when we push the artificial limit of where the internal axis lines end — at the edge of who we currently are.
 As we stretch the boundaries, the result is a greater sphere of influence for the benefit of many.

-The cornerstones of my heritage are “Spurs” and “Books“.
+The cornerstones of my heritage are Spurs and Books.
 What rowels are to spurs — vowels are to words.
 They are the jingle of rhythm and points of meaning.

-The self-proclaimed label of “Cowboy Poet” is to honor the importance of heroes and the power of words.
-As a kid, I wore a fancy, tied-down, two-gun rig, to duel with the bad guys.
+The self-proclaimed label of Cowboy Poet is to honor the importance of heroes and the power of words.
+As a kid, I wore a fancy, tied-down, two-gun rig, with which to dispatch the bad guys.
 Now, I rely on the proverb, “Truly, the pen is mightier than the sword.”

-Evidently, I lost track of the number and it had been a long day for Dad.
-In exasperation and with a smile, he declared, “Kim, you ask so many questions, I’m sure you’re going to grow up to be a Philadelphia lawyer!”
+Evidently, I lost track of the number — and it must have been a long day for Dad.
+In exasperation and with a smile, he declared, “Kim, you ask so many questions that I’m sure you’re going to grow up to be a Philadelphia lawyer!”

 He didn’t miss the mark by much.
 When it comes to putting together the conference room deals of our society, attorneys and CPAs are usually sitting side by side.

-“There are only two ways to make a lasting impression: Dazzle ’em with your Brilliance — or, Baffle ’em with your Bullsh#t.”
+“There are only two ways to make a lasting impression: Dazzle ’em with your Brilliance — or Baffle ’em with your Bullsh#t.”